 Routledge published their academic manuscript Irish Women’s Prison Writing: Mother Ireland’s Rebels, 1960s-2010s.
 They have been giving many book talks in the United States in Ireland.
 Their book launch was hosted by the Center of Global Women’s Studies at the University of Galway, Ireland on Human Rights Day.
 Red Washburn was in conversation with Eugene O’Brien, Margaretta D’Arcy, and Nata Duvvury.
 To watch, please visit here.
 On International Women’s Day, they gave a talk and were in conversation with Theresa O’Keefe, Chiara Bonfiglioli, and Roseleen Walsh for Women’s Studies, Criminology, and Sociology at University College Cork, Ireland.
 In addition, they gave a talk and were in conversation with Ailbhe Smyth, Roseleen Walsh, and Dána-Ain Davis for the Center for the Study of Women and Society and MA Program in Women’s and Gender Studies at the CUNY Graduate Center, which was co-sponsored by the Center for the Humanities, the Center for Place, Culture, and Politics, the MA Program in Liberal Studies, the PhD Program in English, the Mina Rees Library, the Feminist Press, and WSQ at the CUNY Graduate Center on April 18, 2023.
 To watch, please visit here.
 He also gave a talk with Kelly Gallagher and Roseleen Walsh at the Gluckman Ireland House at New York University on September 21, 2023.

-Red has upcoming international talks at Queen’s University Belfast on January 23, a conversation with and Paul Scraton, Alessandro Corda, and Roseleen Walsh, sponsored by the Centre of Criminology and Criminal Justice in the Law School; at Queen’s University Belfast, Ireland on January 22, moderated by Peter Gray, sponsored by the Institute of Irish Studies, Queen’s University Belfast, Ireland, January 22, 2024; at Ghent University, Belgium, on January 16, 2024, sponsored by the Department of Languages and Cultures and the Centre for Research on Culture and Gender; and at the Linen Hall Library in Ireland, January 10, 2024, a conversation with Susie Deedigan and Roseleen Walsh.
-Details for his talk at Maynooth University, Ireland, sponsored by Sexualities and Gender/ SexGen this winter is forthcoming, as well.
-Stay tuned for more information!
+Red just finished up a batch of international talks, including Queen’s University Belfast on January 23, a conversation with Gillian McNaull, Alessandro Corda, and Roseleen Walsh, sponsored by the Centre of Criminology and Criminal Justice in the Law School; at Queen’s University Belfast, Ireland on January 22, moderated by Peter Gray, sponsored by the Institute of Irish Studies, Queen’s University Belfast, Ireland, January 22, 2024; at Ghent University, Belgium, on January 16, 2024, sponsored by the Department of Languages and Cultures and the Centre for Research on Culture and Gender; and at the Linen Hall Library in Ireland, January 10, 2024, a conversation with Susie Deedigan, Eilish Rooney, and Roseleen Walsh.

-They will be a Visiting Fellow at the Humanities Institute at University College Dublin in Ireland in June and July 2024.
+They will be a Visiting Fellow at the Humanities Institute at University College Dublin in Ireland in Summer 2024.

-Their next book focuses on nonbinary literatures, visual arts, and performance, Nonbinary: Tr@ns-Forming Gender and Genre in Nonbin@ry Literature, Performance, and Visual Art (under review).
+Their next book focuses on nonbinary literatures, visual arts, and performance, Nonbinary: Tr@ns-Forming Gender and Genre in Nonbin@ry Literature, Performance, and Visual Art.
 They received a Mellon/ American Council of Learned Societies Faculty Fellowship for this book project.

 Their articles appear in Journal for the Study of Radicalism, Women’s Studies: An Interdisciplinary Journal, and Journal of Lesbian Studies.
 Their essays appear in Theory and Praxis: Women’s and Gender Studies at Community Colleges, Introduction to Women’s, Gender & Sexuality Studies: Interdisciplinary and Intersectional Approaches, and Trans Bodies, Trans Selves: A Resource for the Transgender Community.

 They also co-edited many issues of Sinister Wisdom, including Trans/Feminisms, published in April 2023.
-They recently edited the WSQ issue Nonbinary in November 2023, with a launch scheduled for December 15, 4pm on Zoom, including featured keynotes and readings by Kay Ulanday Barrett, Marquis Bey, and Joy Ellison.
+They recently edited the WSQ issue Nonbinary in November 2023, for which they did a launch.

 Finishing Line Press published their poetry collections Crestview Tree Woman and Birch Philosopher X.